The DSpace Digital Repository System

 of identifying data.

 "The developers chose to use handles instead of persistent URLs to support citations to items in DSpace over very long time spans longer than we believe the HTTP protocol will last.
-Handles in DSpace are currently implemented as URLs, but can also be modified to work with future protocols."
+Handles in DSpace are currently implemented as URLs, but can also be modified to work with future protocols.

-architecture documents describe the underlying system in
+The DSpace System Documentation and architecture documents describe the underlying system in more detail.

 Version 1.2.2 beta 2 of DSpace was